 Where external impacts of regional projects are identified through coordination by the ISO with neighboring entities, those impacts will be identified in the RSP

 The proponent of the preferred solution will need to comply with Proposed Plan Application process set out in Section I.3.9 of the ISO Tariff to ensure that there is no material adverse impact to the system as a result of the transmission plan.
 This review process is accomplished through the use of engineering task forces.
-These task forces include the Transmission Task Force (“TTF”) and the Stability Task Force (“STF”).
+These task forces include the Transmission Task Force (TTF) and the Stability Task Force (STF).
 Members of the TTF and STF are required to have CEII clearance to participate on a Task Force.
 Once the transmission proponent completes the Task Force technical review process, the proponent submits their Proposed Plan Application (“PPA”) to the ISO which places it on the Reliability Committee agenda for an advisory vote.
 The Tariff Section I.3.9 process (also called the PPA process) applies only for the evaluation of significant adverse impacts on reliability and operating characteristics.

 Changes in Study Assumptions

 If a change in study assumptions is evaluated by ISO and is found to not impact the time sensitivity of the need(s) or the need(s) itself, the study will continue.
 If the change in study assumptions impacts the time sensitivity of a need or the need, the study may be stopped and the need will be re-evaluated.
 If the new study assumptions must be adopted, it is preferred to restart the assessment with updated assumptions.
-The ISO, will make the final decision on whether a study will continue or will be re-started.
+The ISO will make the final decision on whether a study will continue or will be re-started.

 Remaining Needs